-Furthermore, CEI-Bois, EuroWindoor and SBS call for Public Private Partnership to be initiated by the European Commission regarding wood preservatives, where public authorities and industry share a common interest in finding sustainable alternatives to biocidal products containing the Active Substances Propiconazole, Tebuconazole and IPBC.
+Finally, CEI-Bois, EuroWindoor and SBS call for increased collaboration (e.g. Public Private Partnerships) with the European Commission in regard to wood preservatives, where public authorities and industry share a common interest in finding sustainable alternatives to biocidal products containing the Active Substances Propiconazole, Tebuconazole and IPBC.